About Jason Chow

 Jason is a fan of technology and entrepreneurship.
 He loves building website.
 You can get in touch with him via Twitter.

-Cloudways is a Platform-as-a-Service (PaaS) provider.
+Cloudways is a Platform-as-a-Service (PaaS) provider (our review).
 It acts as a conduit between users and various Cloud providers like Digital Ocean, Linode, and Vultr.
 Offering fully managed accounts, it is a decent option for users who seek convenience.

 However, the PaaS model isn’t suitable for everyone.
 For one thing, it usually comes at premium pricing, even by Cloud standards.
 Even though you can get a starter plan on Cloudways for as little as $10 a month – there are strong alternatives available.